 Decline and Challenges

 No empire lasts forever.
-From the 17th century onward, the Ottomans faced a series of challenges that slowly weakened their dominance.
+From the 17th century onward, the Ottoman Empire faced a growing number of challenges that gradually weakened its dominance.
+Political instability, economic strain, naval pressures, foreign interference, and internal unrest all contributed to a slow but steady decline.

 Military Setbacks